 Tree Roots Interfering with Pipelines

 When a tree root grows so much it spans the inside of the pipeline, it may cause a major blockage or a total clog.
-If the roots causing the problems are from trees owned by the city, it is important to contact the city’s cleanup department promptly.
+If the roots causing the problems are from trees that the city owns, it is important to contact the city’s cleanup department promptly.

 In most cases, the city will sample the roots to determine who owns the tree and who is responsible for the cleanup bill.
-If multiple trees owned by the homeowner and the city are both involved, the two parties often must split the cleanup bill.
+If it involves multiple trees that the homeowner and the city both own, the two parties often must split the cleanup bill.